 Stony Plain Multicultural Heritage Centre and the Demonstration Farm

 Organic Master Gardener Program

 This program is offered in cooperation with Gaia College and SOUL (Society of Organic Urban Landcare).
-The program takes place over 9 months, February to October for a total of 27 classes.
+The program takes place over 9 months, from February to October for a total of 27 classes.

 University of Alberta